parryai.dev

 How it works

-How Parry turns four scanners into one verdict.
+How Parry turns 23 scanners into one verdict.

 Most multi-tool security platforms hand you the union of every engine's output and call it coverage.
 That's how a 50-file PR becomes 312 findings, half of them duplicates.
 Parry does the work the dashboards don't: it reconciles.